 I will illustrate it with two examples.
 First, the case of Barlyk Mendygaziyev and his family members, who are U.S. citizens and have their business and charity in Charlotte.
 Their case demonstrates the threats that U.S. residents and entities face from transnational financial repression.
-Their persecution stemmed from two factors: firstly, their success as American investors in Kazakhstan, who refused to pay bribes to the corrupt regime, and secondly, their U.S. based charity supported families of political prisoners in Kazakhstan.
-They now face imminent risk of having their bank accounts closed by U.S. financial institutions following the actions of the Kazakhstani regime.
-Barlyk Mendygaziyev's case along with his brother Bekizhan's imprisonment as a political hostage in Kazakhstan, exemplify transnational repression that have been officially documented in the U.S. State Department's human rights reports for 2021, 2022, and 2023.
+Their persecution stemmed from two factors: firstly, their success as American investors in Kazakhstan, who refused to pay bribes to the corrupt regime, and secondly, their U.S.-based charity supported families of political prisoners in Kazakhstan.4 They now face imminent risk of having their bank accounts closed by U.S. financial institutions following the actions of the Kazakhstani regime.
+Barlyk Mendygaziyev's case along with his brother Bekizhan's imprisonment as a political hostage in Kazakhstan, exemplify transnational repression that has been officially documented in the U.S. State Department's human rights reports for 2021, 2022, and 2023.
 However, there are no effective regulatory remedies to prevent such persecution or defend U.S. residents, U.S. citizens and philanthropists from these attacks.

 Another example is from 2022, where Kazakhstan's special service operatives filed a coordinated legal complaint in Belgium against me and Open Dialogue Foundation, pressuring us to remove testimonies from victims of mass shootings and torture in Kazakhstan-including documentation of Russian-led forces deployed at the Kazakh Government's request to suppress peaceful protests in January 2022.
 These operatives-while posing as private citizens acting on behalf of their minor children-demanded access to my personal and organizational financial records, communications and travel data (in the U.S., Belgium, and the whole European Union).
-This included hotel bills, flights to Washington D.C.-not just our activities in Europe, but in the United States as well.
-They cited vague allegations rooted in AML and cybersecurity laws to justify this, knowing that with this legal framework such information freely should be provided by public officials and private organizations powerless to withhold customer data.
+This included hotel bills, flights to Washington, D.C.-not just our activities in Europe, but in the United States as well.
+They cited vague allegations rooted in AML and cybersecurity laws to justify this, knowing that with this legal framework such information should be freely provided by public officials and private organizations powerless to withhold customer data.
 Belgium has already provided me protection from transnational repression in the past years.
-With this awareness, the Belgian investigating judge explicitly stated that these requests appeared https://en.odfoundation.eu/a/726449.more-than-2-years-of-war-here-is-how-we-have-helped-ukraine-so-far-24-02-2022-10-04-2024/ https://en.odfoundation.eu/projects-and-campaigns/combating-financial-exclusion-and-work-of-btc-coalitio https://en.odfoundation.eu/a/727011.transnational-repression-against-barlyk-mendygaziyev/ designed "to use Belgian justice to collect the maximum amount of personal and private data on Kozlovska for purposes other than simply revealing the truth in this case".
+With this awareness, the Belgian investigating judge explicitly stated that these requests appeared designed "to use Belgian justice to collect the maximum amount of personal and private data on Kozlovska for purposes other than simply revealing the truth in this case".5